zibontaroka/my-website/README.md

-<<<<<<< HEAD
 # my-website
 A simple and responsive website with multiple pages, including Home, About, Services, Contact, Login, and Registration.
 Built with HTML, CSS, and JavaScript.
 =======
 # IoT Website

 This project is a simple website designed to showcase various IoT-related solutions such as smart home automation, smart agriculture, surveillance systems, and custom IoT projects.
-It features multiple sections including Home, About, Services, and Contact.
+It features multiple sections, including Home, About, Services, and Contact.

 ## Features